nygeog/beh_public/meetings/readme.md

 ####Fragile Families
 The last time I used the cold room, Abhishek had setup a Fragile Families user login on Windows.
 Since going down there, it appears there is a Windows Disk Mounting password that I've never seen before.
 I've been communicating with Michael Weisner and as of last correspondence he cannot mount the disk.
 I have the information backed up, even though I was told to remove it from my machine and put in cold room.

+Data is basically ready to go.
+I'm just waiting on the idnum file in the cold room or I could use my own.

 ####Rio Das Pedras
 * Incorporated home data shifts (4 corrections) from Garazi.